lisenciia/gp-pras-games/README.md

 - logging was added for better monitoring and reproducibility
 - tenacity helps with retry logic
 - pandas is used to clean and save datasets
+- matplotlib and seaborn are used to build visualizations and support research data analysis

 ## API Collection
 The API part is based on RAWG API, this part of the project satisfies the requirement of using: